Summer Programs Sponsored by Law Schools

 Professional Development, Law School Fairs, and Educational Programs

-Cheyney University regularly sponsors programs and activities that are designed to expose undergraduate students to the profession of law.
-These events are posted on the university website, and are open to all Cheyney University students.
-For instance, the University sponsors graduate school visitations, including visits to Penn State School of Law, and Temple School of Law.
-Representatives from these programs are also featured as keynote speakers at a range of activities, giving the students the opportunity to learn about the admissions process for graduate study.
+Cheyney regularly sponsors programs and activities that offer undergraduate students exposure to the legal profession.
+One example is visits to graduate schools including the Penn State School of Law and Temple School of Law.
+Representatives from these programs are also featured as keynote speakers at a range of activities, giving our students the opportunity to learn about the graduate study admissions process.
 The Honors Academy also hosts a number of graduate school placement workshops and programs throughout the academic year.
-Practice entrance exams for the LSAT are also hosted on campus, and sessions are held on how to improve performance on such exams.
+Practice entrance exams for the LSAT are also hosted on campus, and sessions are held on how to improve performance on these exams.

-Cheyney University annually hosts a Graduate School Fair, which draws over 150 student participants annually and graduate programs from across the region attend the event.
+Cheyney annually hosts a Graduate School Fair which draws over 150 student participants and representatives of graduate programs from across the region each year.

 Graduate School admission is highly selective, and students are competitive for admission based on their overall academic dossier.
-Involvement in scholarly activity provides students with an advantage when applying for graduate admission.
-Hence, administrative funding to support conference participation (within the students’ chosen field, in leadership development, and in graduate school placement) will further assist students who seek admission.
-The Honors Academy regularly hosts such activities, and for example, Cheyney students regularly participate in the Thurgood Marshall Scholarship Fund Career Fair.
-Students should contact their pre-law advisor and the Keystone Honors Academy to learn about these opportunities.
-Such activities further strengthen students’ skill sets to prepare them for graduate placement and are essential in assisting students with successful placement in graduate programs.
+We know that involvement in scholarly activity provides our students with an advantage.
+That’s why Cheyney provides administrative funding for conference participation (within the students’ chosen field, in leadership development, and in graduate school placement) to further assist students seeking admission.
+The Honors Academy regularly hosts such activities — for example, our students regularly participate in the Thurgood Marshall Scholarship Fund Career Fair.
+Students should contact their pre-law advisor and the Keystone Honors Academy to learn about these opportunities to strengthen essential skills for preparing for graduate placement.